Pectus Excavatum

 Population, symptoms and causes of Pectus Excavatum

 Anyone can be affected by the condition.
-The scientific literature estimates that men are four times more likely to develop the condition than women.
-Pectus Excavatum is characterised by insufficient or excessive growth of the bony and/or cartilage structures of the rib cage.
-It affects the second part of the sternum and invades the cartilages from the third rib to the eighth rib.
+The scientific literature estimates that men are four times more likely to develop the condition than women. funnel chest is characterised by insufficient or excessive growth of the bony and/or cartilage structures of the rib cage.
+It affects the second part of the sternum from the third rib to the eighth rib.
 Scoliosis is often associated with the deformation.

 Classification of Pectus Excavatum